Rigidity of actions on metric spaces close to three dimensional manifolds: Spherical Geometry

 \section{Spherical Geometry}

-This section is largely expository due to the fact that the verification of \ref{zimmer:3man} consists of the comparison of the statement with the (fundamentally algebraic) classification of groups acting by isometries on three dimensional spherical manifolds and orbifolds.
-These groups are restricted by results related to the positive answer of the Smale conjeture, and the fact that a three dimensional Alexandrov space of positive curvature is either a spherical three-manifold or a suspension of a real projective space.
+This section is largely expository due to the fact that the verification of \ref{zimmer:3man} in the spherical case consists of the comparison of the statement with the (fundamentally algebraic) classification of groups acting by isometries on three dimensional spherical manifolds and orbifolds.
 This concerns specifically the quotient orbifold of an action of a discrete group on a spherical three-manifold, that is, a quotient of the form